 What surprises me the most about this data is that the improvements in technology over the past five years haven’t led to the same improvement in website performance.
-The overall grade average has only improved 16% in five years, and performance has actually decreased by 17%.
-The average website grade in 2020 is a D+ (67 out of 100).
+The overall grade average has only improved 17.1% in little over five years, and performance has actually decreased by 23.3%.
+The average website grade in 2020 is a D+ (69.1 out of 100).
 My mother wouldn’t be happy if I came home with that kind of grade.

 We also found that only 3.8% of websites have an overall score of 90 or more.
 If your website scores above a 90, pat yourself on the back.
 Here are the percentile ranges from our data:

-Here are some of my observations of the individual benchmark scores:
+Here are some observations of the individual benchmark scores:

-Website performance has decreased over the past five years.
+Website performance has decreased in the past half-decade.

-In a 2020 survey, we found that 64% of marketers are actively investing in search engine optimization (SEO) and growing their organic presence (HubSpot Research).
+In a 2020 survey, we found that 64% of marketers are actively investing in search engine optimization (SEO) and growing their organic presence.

-Marketers care about SEO, and this has led to significant progress in the SEO benchmark since 2015 — a 52% improvement.
-Search engine optimization is essential to getting found online.
+Marketers care about SEO, and this has led to significant progress in the SEO benchmark since 2015 — a 51.9% improvement.
+Search engine optimization is essential to getting discovered online.
 It’s good that so many websites are following SEO best practices to improve the discovery of their business.
 How does your SEO compare?

 Security had the second-biggest gain, but the total average falls short.

-Our security benchmark shows that websites have improved their security by 46.2% over five years.
-This is a nice gain but there’s still a lot of room for improvement — the 2020 average score is only 3.8 out of 10.
+Our security benchmark shows that websites have improved their security by 142.3% over five years.
+This is a huge gain but there’s still a lot of room for improvement — the 2021 average score is only 6.3 out of 10.

 Security is essential to have on your site to protect customer data.
-If your website isn’t secure, your visitors can lose trust in your business, especially when shopping on your site.
-We found that 85% of people won’t visit a site if it’s not secure (HubSpot Research).
+If your website isn’t secure, your visitors might lose trust in your business, especially when shopping on your site.
+We found that 85% of people won’t visit a site if it’s not secure.

 In the mid-2010s, it felt like every website was going responsive — that is, investing in mobile-first website design.
 It made sense.

-Everywhere I looked, people were heads down on their phones, reading the latest Facebook post or watching the latest viral YouTube video.
+Everywhere I looked, people were heads down on their phones, reading the latest Facebook post or watching a viral YouTube video.
 And, things haven’t changed much.
 Well, they have, but now people are scrolling through Instagram or browsing the latest TikTok dance challenge.

-Responsive wasn’t just a trend — today, mobile devices, excluding tablets, generated about half of all website traffic globally (StatCounter, 2020).
+Responsiveness wasn’t just a trend — in the first quarter of 2021, mobile devices (excluding tablets) generated 54.8% of global website traffic.
 So how do websites stack up on small screens?

 We found that our mobile design benchmark average improved by 8% over five years.
 Today, average websites score 21.6 out of 30 on mobile design.
 A great improvement, though I’d love to see that number go up even more.

-One study by Google found that 59% of shoppers surveyed said that shopping on mobile is important when deciding which brand or retailer to buy from (Think with Google, 2019).
+One study by Google found that 59% of shoppers surveyed said that shopping on mobile is important when deciding which brand or retailer to buy from.

-That’s a huge portion of people looking at your website on mobile to make a decision of whether or not to buy from you.
-Mobile design will not only impact the experience that people have with your site but it also influences social media posts and your rankings in search engines.
+That’s a huge portion of people looking at your website on mobile and making a decision of whether or not to buy from you.
+Mobile design will not only impact the experience that people have with your site, but also influences social media posts and your rankings in search engines.